 No visual signs of slope instability were observed along the west slope.
 Vehicle tracks were observed several meters upslope from the service road.
-Repeated vehicle access had removed vegetation from the west slope as shown in Photo 3.
+Repeated vehicle access had removed vegetation from the wheel path.

-The south slump on the east slope appeared unchanged from 2016 as shown in Photos 4 and 5.
-The scarp at this slump was measured to be approximately 1.2 m high and estimated to be approximately 18 m long.
-A 1 m high toe bulge associated with this slump was observed downslope as shown in Photo 5.
+The south slump on the east slope appeared unchanged from 2016 as shown in Photos 3 and 4.
+The scarp at this slump was measured to be approximately 1.3 m high and estimated to be approximately 18 m long.
+A 1 m high toe bulge associated with this slump was observed downslope as shown in Photo 4.

-The distance between the last guardrail beam to the edge of the scarp was measured to be 3.6 m, same as the 2018 inspection.
-This distance will be measured during future inspections to track retrogression of the slide.
+The distance between the last guardrail beam to the edge of the scarp was measured to be 3.6 m, unchanged since the 2018 inspection.

-The scarp of the north slump appeared to be larger increasing from about 0.2 m high to about 2 m to 3 m high.
-The north slump is shown on Photos 6 and 7.
+The scarp of the north slump appeared to be larger and more pronounced than in previous years.
+The north slump is shown on Photos 5 and 6.

-A potential seepage location was observed on the east side of the previously constructed toe berm.
+A potential seepage location was observed on the east side of the previously constructed toe berm in 2019 but could not be observed during the current inspection due to rain.